venkateshpensalwar/Dart-Course-Begineers/README.md

 # Dart-Course-Begineers
-it is starting point for dart
+it is starting point for Dart  Technology